 Type: Option.
 You can put only 0 and 1 here which indicates when payment is due.

 Now go back to our example.
 I want to take Rs.
 500000 and the interest rate is 13.25% and within 5 years you want to repay the loan.
 And I want to give my EMI at the end of the month.

 Now you can see your monthly EMI is Rs.
 11,441.
-Now if you think if can pay Rs.
+Now if you think it can pay Rs.
 20000/month for next 5 years then what loan amount you can get from your bank.
 Then you need to apply Goal seek formula.
 To apply goal seek you need to go to Data – What-if Analysis – Goal Seek.

 As soon as you click on Goal Seek you will get a tool box.
-You need to put the value there as shown in the below picture.
+You need to put the value there as shown in the below picture⇓.

 Look at the Goal Seek tool box.
 First, it is asking for Set Cell.
 Which cell you to set and the next option is to value.
 Remember here you cannot choose a cell.
 You need to write it manually what value you want to set.
 I have given -20000 as it will be in a loop.
 And finally which cell value you want to change.
-I want to check how much loan I can get so it is my loan amount.
+I want to check how many loans I can get so it is my loan amount.
 Then Press ok.

 This time, your loan amount is changed and you can get loan Rs.
 874,077 from your bank.

 Get Advanced Excel Training from Charter Accountant (Corporate Trainer)